dadler6/CG_Final/README.txt

 d) Analysis files

-i) QualityMetrics.py can be run during Driver.py to create plot figures to evaluate the percent change over contigs over time steps.
-It uses edit distance from Ben’s Github to do so from:
+i) QualityMetrics.py can be run during Driver.py to create plot figures to evaluate the percent change over contigs over time steps and to create the boxplot and other figures.
+The percent change function uses edit distance from Ben’s Github to do so from:

 http://nbviewer.ipython.org/github/BenLangmead/comp-genomics-class/blob/master/notebooks/CG_DP_EditDist.ipynb